 Prospectus Supplement Page

 Summary of Terms S-1

 Risk Factors

-Formation of the Trust S-26
+Formation of the Trust

-Formation of the Grantor Trust.
-S-27

-Use of Proceeds and Assets S-28
+Use of Proceeds and Assets

-The Sellers S-28
+The Sellers

-The Servicer S-29
+The Servicers

+The Administrator and the Back-Up Administrator

-The Student Loan Guarantor S-30
+The Student Loan Guarantor

+The Trustees

-Securities Previously Issued by Affiliates of The First Marblehead Corporation S-35
+Securities Previously Issued by Affiliates of the Sponsor

 Characteristics of the Trust Student Loans

+Prepayment and Yield Considerations

-TERI Guaranty Agreements and TERI Security Agreement S-46
+TERI Guaranty Agreements and TERI Security Agreement.

+The Servicing Agreements

-The Servicing Agreement
+The Administration Agreement

-Description of the Securities S-49
+Description of the Notes

-U.S. Federal Income Tax Consequences S-61
+U.S. Federal Income Tax Consequences

 ERISA Considerations

-Underwriting S-64
+Underwriting

+· · · · · · · · · · · · · · · · · · ·

-Legal Matters S-67
+Legal Matters

-Ratings S-67
+Ratings

-Experts S-68
+Experts

+Legal Proceedings

-Listing and General Information S-68
+Listing and General Information

-Recent Developments S-69

 Glossary for Prospectus Supplement

-Annex I: TERI Financial Statements TF-1
+Annex I: TERI Financial Statements 1F-1

-December of the second D

 Prospectus Page

 Prospectus Summary 1

-Formation of the Trusts 7
+Formation of the Trusts

-Use of Proceeds.
-8
+Use of Proceeds 8

-The Depositor, The First Marblehead Corporation, the Administrator, the Servicers and
+The Sponsor, The First Marblehead Corporation, the Administrator, the Servicers and the Custodians

-the Custodians

-Description of Student Loan Programs.
+Description of Student Loan Programs

 The Student Loan Pools

+Static Pool Information

 Transfer and Administration Agreements

 Description of the Notes

 Description of the Certificates

-Certain Information Regarding the Securities

-Certain Legal Aspects of the Student Loans
+Certain Information Regarding the Securities Certain Legal Aspects of the Student Loans

 U.S. Federal Income Tax Consequences

 State and Other Tax Consequences

 ERISA Considerations

-Available Information
+Available Information.

-Reports to Securityholders
+Reports to Securityholders 54

-Incorporation of Certain Documents by Reference
+Incorporation of Certain Documents by Reference 55

 Underwriting

 Legal Matters

-Annex I: Global Clearance, Settlement and Tax Documentation Procedures I- l
+Annex I: Global Clearance, Settlement and Tax Documentation Procedures I-1